-It’s possible to host your baby shower for free in public spaces like a park, your own home, or, if you can find one, a local restaurant that will let you use a room for free.
+Free places to have a baby shower are out there: in public spaces like a park, your own home, or, if you can find one, a local restaurant that will let you use a room for free.
 Throwing a baby shower can get expensive, despite the gifts of advice, diapers, and other supplies that most guests will give.
 Cutting out the cost of renting a space can be a huge help (though you’ll still have to worry about providing lunch or hors d’oeuvres and decorating).
 In this article, we’ll give you the rundown of typical cost to throw a baby shower, a list of affordable (including free) places to host your event, and ways to minimize other costs.

 What a Baby Shower Costs